-Welcome to our Tuesday Author Interview series at The Writing Life, where I have the pleasure of chatting with authors across genres.
-Today I am very pleased to welcome Manuel A. Meléndez.
+Welcome to the Tuesday Author Interview series at The Writing Life, where I have the great pleasure of chatting with my fellow authors across genres, which is always interesting.
+Today I’m happy to welcome Gabriel Valjan.

 Does your main character resemble you?
 If so, in what ways?